marcond/Ardumagic/README.md

 # Ardumagic
-The Magic Toolbox for Arduino Platform
+_The Magic Toolbox for Arduino Platform_

+A set of utilities to program and control your Arduino-compatible boards right from your smartphone.